Architectures in parametric component-based systems: Qualitative and quantitative modelling: Preliminaries

 \subsection{Component-based systems}

 In this subsection we deal with component-based systems comprised of a finite number of components of the same or different type.
 In our setup, components are defined by labelled transition systems (LTS for short) like in several well-known component-based modelling frameworks including BIP \cite{Bl:Al}, REO \cite{Am:RE}, and B \cite{Al:Th}.
 Next we use the terminology of BIP framework for the basic notions and definitions, though we focus only on the communication patterns of components building a component-based system.
-Communication among components is achieved through their corresponding interfaces.
+This is justified by the fact that the presented logic-based modelling framework for architectures does not require the knowledge of the actual transitions of the components.
+Indeed, communication among components is achieved through their corresponding interfaces.
 For an LTS, its interface is the associated set of labels, called ports.
-Then, communication of components is defined by interactions, i.e., sets of ports.
-Interactions can be represented by formulas of a propositional logic namely, \emph{propositional interaction logic} (PIL for short), which has been used for developing first- and second-order logics applied for the modelling of parametric architectures \cite{Bo:St,Ko:Pa,Ma:Co}.
+Then, communication of components is defined by interactions, i.e., nonempty sets of ports.
+Interactions can be represented by formulas of a propositional logic, namely \emph{propositional interaction logic} (PIL for short), which has been used for developing first- and second-order logics applied for the modelling of parametric architectures \cite{Bo:St,Ko:Pa,Ma:Co}.

 Let us firstly define the notion of atomic components.

 \begin{defi} An atomic component is an LTS $B=(Q,P,q_0,R)$ where $Q$ is a finite set of states, $P$ is a finite set of ports, $q_0$ is the initial state and $R\subseteq Q \times P \times Q$ is the set of transitions. \end{defi}